Almantask/Java-Homework/README.md

 ## What is a Pokemon?

-Pokemon is a create which can attack.
+Pokemon is a creature which can attack.
 Its attack evolves with every new level.

 ## Your task